darshanime/gofherd/README.md

 Gofherd (`gof-herd`), is a small framework for running user defined functions with bounded parallelism.
 It's simple interface gives you a function which accepts tasks, allows you to define a function which has "processing logic" and gives you an output channel to read results from.

+Gofherd provides:
+- Bounded parallelism
+  - You can configure number of gophers to run the tasks.
+- Monitoring
+  - Current state is exposed as Prometheus compatible metrics on `/metrics`
+- Dynamic change the parallelism
+  - Using `GET`/`PATCH` calls on `/herd`

 ### Example

 ```go